camv2500/GullsRobotics/Cole's UI/Readme.txt

 What is left to be done?
 Adding the last bit of functionality and cleaning up the logic.
 Then I will begin to fix different issues that may arise.
-Planning to be done in 2 weeks.
+Planning to be done by end of november.

+Soon I will enter the final stage of development and tweak bugs.